shvrd/engine/README.md

 ## Installation

 As this engine still is in heavy development, there are no release verions yet.
-However, you can build it from source by cloning this repository and running the generated cmake file.
+However, you can build it from source by cloning this repository following these steps:

+### Install required development libraries

 The required development libraries are:

 * SDL2